Fonz13/YoutubeGPT/README.md

 # TODO
 - [ ] Set up nginx to serve the client and the api on the same port.
 This will make it easier to deploy the project.
-- [ ] When developing on *bare metal*, the `--reload` flag was set.
-Now, changes won't be immidiate.
-We should investigate how to fix that.
-Convinience is key. 🔑

 # Resources
 https://medium.com/@rushikeshnaik779/routers-in-fastapi-tutorial-2-adf3e505fdca